 I read a lot of conflicting information about myself, so would like to set a few things out.
 We will deal with criticisms here also.

 I’m a completely independent, crowdfunded correspondent, unaffiliated to any company, or country.
-My YouTube channel, with almost 3000 videos, over 60 million views, approaching 100,000 subscribers, can be found by clicking here.
+My YouTube channel, with over 2000 videos, over 60 million views, over 100,000 subscribers, can be found by clicking here.
 This is a brief bio of myself.

 I’m a British journalist, Graham William Phillips, full name, graduate of Dundee University, (Philosophy with History) one of the first Guardian Student Brand Managers, a trainee journalist scheme in the late 1990s.
 At university I did some student theatre, under the name Brandon Reed.
 Back then, I saw my career either as journalism, or writing for the theatre.
 (Photo from uni days, right)

 After graduating, I moved to London in 2001, and with opportunities in journalism limited at that point, looked at other options to build a career.
 I spent most of my near 10-year career in London working at the (now defunct) Central Office of Information.
 I mainly worked in the Website Rationalisation department, reviewing government websites for closure, integration.

 Then, at 30, I fancied a change, a reboot, live in another country, learn a language.
 Loving football, wanting to experience being in a country in the run-up to a major tournament, opportunities in journalism, and simply liking Ukraine, I moved to Kiev in 2011.
 Over the next 2 years, I worked at What’s On magazine, did some English teaching in addition, and studied Russian.